micans/mcl/README.md

 multi-resolution consensus clustering (see below).
 **If you use this software, please cite**

-Van Dongen, Stijn, Graph clustering via a discrete uncoupling process, Siam Journal on Matrix Analysis and Applications 30—1, p121—141, 2008.
+van Dongen, Stijn, Graph clustering via a discrete uncoupling process, Siam Journal on Matrix Analysis and Applications 30-1, p121-141, 2008.

 [See https://doi.org/10.1137/040608635](https://doi.org/10.1137/040608635)